 The History of Let Mommy Sleep

-Let Mommy Sleep has received national acclaim since 2011, after only one year in business.
-Franchisees are also known as postpartum care experts in their local markets.
+Let Mommy Sleep has received national acclaim since 2011, after only one year in business and franchisees are also known as postpartum care experts in their local markets.

 A partnership with INOVA Health and a government contract to teach newborn care have created a solid foundation for Let Mommy Sleep to start franchising nationwide.
 New franchise locations around the country are the first steps to bringing life-changing care to newborns and their families.